AnaRu80/my-pendings/README.md

 ## Features

-- Add a new pending to the list
+- Add a new task to the list
-- Mark an active pending as Done
+- Mark an active task as Done
-- Delete an active pending
+- Delete an active task
-- Add all the Pending Actives
+- Add all the Task Actives
-- Add all the Pending Done
+- Add all the Task Done
-- Add hook for all the logic in the Modal of Add Pending
+- Add hook for all the logic in the Modal of Add Task

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.